Adam4lexander/Spoke/Docs/Topics/Teardown.md

 }
 ```

-This works fine most of the time — but if the scene is unloaded, Unity might destroy `myRenderer` **before** `OnDisable()` runs.
+This works fine most of the time, but if the scene is unloaded, Unity might destroy `myRenderer` **before** `OnDisable()` runs.
 When that happens, the line accessing `myRenderer.sharedMaterial` throws an exception.

-This failure is intermittent — depending entirely on the destruction order Unity chooses.
+This failure is intermittent, depending entirely on the destruction order Unity chooses.

 ---

 ## The Same Problem in Spoke

-Without `SpokeTeardown`, Spoke would run into the same issue:
+Without `UnitySignals`, Spoke would run into the same issue:

 ```csharp
 public class MyBehaviour : SpokeBehaviour {